christo0102/Single-Cycle_RV321/README.md

 * **[Planned] Hazard Handling:** Adding Forwarding and Stalling logic to handle Data and Control hazards in the pipeline.
 * **Physical Implementation:** Running the design through **OpenLane** to target the Sky130 process node.

-> ACKNOWLEDGEMENT

-A huge thank you to **Sarah and David Harris** for their incredible textbook.
-It served as the roadmap for this implementation.